DSCM404 SUPPLY CHAIN COST MANAGEMENT

 Ans 1.

-Cash to Cash Cycle and Its Importance
+Definition and Importance of Cash to Cash Cycle

 Its Half solved only